top of page

 This is the Main Trunk began in Banffshire in c.1125 and then went to Perthshire in 1400 before going back to Banffshire in 1600.

 First Branch, Fife, began in Fife with the same person as the Main Branch around the same time, c1125.
+This includes all lines for Fife and Stirlingshire.

 Second Branch was begun in 1314/5 and is called Monymusk Branch, it was at Forglen, Banffshire.